jkstill/tracefile-retriever/java/list-dir-files-Oracle/README.md

 Adjust as needed.

-Probably needs to be updated for RDS if used there.
+This *may* work with Oracle on RDS if the proper permissions can be set.

 ### filelist-type.sql